auth0/docs/articles/support/index.md

 ### Auth0 Community

 Auth0's public [question and answer community](${auth0_community}) offers support for __all__ subscribers.
-All customers, even those on free accounts, can search existing through questions and post a new question if theirs hasn't been answered.
+All customers, even those with free subscription plans, can search existing through questions and post a new question if theirs hasn't been answered.
 There are no guaranteed response times for questions posted.

 ### Support Center

 In addition to the Auth0 Community, paid subscribers can create a private ticket via [Support Center](${env.DOMAIN_URL_SUPPORT}).
-All account administrators will be able to view and add comments to Support Center tickets.
+All tenant administrators will be able to view and add comments to Support Center tickets.
 Support Center can be accessed by clicking on the **Get Support** link on the [dashboard](${manage_url}).

 [Learn more about creating tickets with Support Center](/support/tickets)